rhodyprog4ds/BrownFall25/portfolio/altforms.md

 (check1ideas)=
-# Alternatives to Extending Assignments for Innovatie
+# Alternatives to Extending Assignments for Innovative

 These are other ways you can earn innovative besides adding onto previous assigments.